easegress-io/easegress/doc/plugin_ref.md

 No any indicators exposed.

-## Http Header Counter plugin
+## HTTP Header Counter plugin

-Plugin calculates request count in a recent preidor which has a special header name.
+Plugin calculates request count in a recent period which has a special header name.
 This behavior likes count session amount.

 ### Configuration